 - Topping for a pizza?!
 Count me in.

 Like I said, just about anything.
-Just make it, aight?
-This weekend!

-And then tell me how much you loved it.
+Make it this weekend and then tell me how much you loved it.

 A quick and easy side dish that comes together in no more than 15 minutes!
 Lightly charred corn is turned into a tangy, creamy, and slightly spicy salad perfect for cookouts, backyard BBQs, or an easy weeknight dinner.
 Try it with grilled chicken, steak, or your favorite seafood.